Icenium/icenium-cli/README.md

 $ appbuilder init hybrid
 ```

 The Telerik AppBuilder CLI creates the `.abproject` file required for working from the command-line.
+If the folder contains an existing AppBuilder project (created with the Telerik AppBuilder extension for Visual Studio or synchronized from GitHub), the project retains the existing project configuration.
+In this case, you might want to manually update the WP8ProductID and WP8PublisherID properties to avoid issues when running your app on device.
+For more information about how to configure your project properties, run `appbuilder prop --help`.

 **Create new project from sample**